Skip to main content

 • how they manage suspected or confirmed outbreaks (Outcomes 2.5, 2.6 and 4.2).

 You should also review feedback* about infection prevention and control* practices.
-This includes feedback* from older people, their families, and workers.
+This includes feedback* from older people, their supporters, and workers*.

 If you find any issues or areas to improve, you must address them.

 Support the organisation to improve their infection prevention and control* processes*.
-This will protect the health and safety of older people receiving home care.
+This will protect the health and safety of older people receiving care and services at home and in the residential community.

-You can find more resources about the role of the governing body* and governance* at the Commission Resource Centre
+You can find more resources about the role of the governing body* and governance* in the Quality Standards Resource Centre.

 The Commission developed the Governing for Reform in Aged Care Program to support the key recommendations of the Royal Commission into Aged Care Quality and Safety.
 The Program supports governing body* members, leaders and emerging leaders to strengthen corporate and clinical governance* capabilities and enact critical reform.